ClarityNLP/ClarityNLP/docs/algorithms/size_measurement_finder.rst

 1.5 cm2                                area measurement
 4.3 mm3                                volume measurement
 2.3 - 4.5 cm                           range of lengths
+1.1, 2.3, 8.5, and 12.6 cm             list of lengths
 1.5cm craniocaudal x 2.2cm transverse  measurement with views
 =====================================  =======================

-Clarity scans report text for size measurements, extracts the numeric values for each dimension, normalizes each to a common set of units (performing unit conversions if necessary), and provides output in JSON format to other pipeline components.
+Clarity scans sentences for size measurements, extracts the numeric values for each dimension, normalizes each to a common set of units (performing unit conversions if necessary), and provides output in JSON format to other pipeline components.